Goa Workation, the local way

 Goa is such a beautiful state that no matter what you come for – may it be a Goa workation plan, or just a quick trip, you’re bound to find something mindblowing!
 When you’re working away from home, it is important to take breaks and explore to make your stay more fulfilling.
 Trust us, we know.
 Every chance we get, we at NomadGao try planning fun things to do for you digital nomads!
 Since it’s summer and we’re in Goa, we believe that an excursion was way overdue!
 So come Sunday, we gathered our community and drove to a wonderful distillery in Torxem!

-Wedged quietly somewhere along Goa’s northern border, a quiet green draped the place!
+Draped in a quiet green, the distillery was wedged quietly somewhere along Goa’s northern border.
 The owner Mr Bharnav Fernandes gladly took us around his distillery.
-A welcome change from our everyday chaos, the quiet of the distillery felt surreal.
+The welcome change from everyday chaos felt surreal.
 Meanwhile, the aroma of ripe cashew apples made us giddy with intoxication.
 The distillery in general exuded a sense of dedication to its heritage craft that has lived over centuries!

 Feni and Urrak are the two primary, local alcoholic drinks made in Goa and here’s how they are made-

 Firstly, the workers begin by plucking ripe, plump and juicy cashew apples.
 Following that, they pile them up on a stone floor made specially for the purpose of stomping.
 Furthermore, what’s interesting is that they use their feet to squash the fruits to extract their juice.
 It has a very distinct sweet yet pungent aroma that makes you want to drink it!
 But beware, the fruits tend to create an itchy sensation in your throat and hence are recommended to be consumed salted.
 They taste better that way anyway!